 If you wish to give an honorarium to the clergyman who has assisted in preparing you for marriage, please use a separate envelope clearly indicating the offering is intended for the priest or deacon.

 The Parish has a video system installed in church with two cameras mounted on the ceiling with direct audio feed.
-This new system was installed in May 2007 and is state of the art quality.
+This new system is state of the art quality.
 Your wedding will be taped by a parish videographer.
 The fee for this service is $300 which includes the copy of ceremony on a DVD.
 Please contact Deacon Bill Twellman to arrange for this service at least two months prior to wedding ceremony.

 Amateur video cameras are only permitted to be set up in the Parent’s Room, behind the glass.
 No amateur cameras are allowed in the church proper.